Jakus23/alphabet-of-thought/README.md

 Alpha (.aot) is a lightweight, human-friendly markup for representing structured knowledge and relationships directly in text.

-Your brain can focus on synthesis, abstraction and other emerging types of reasoning — making it ideal for those who want to capturing complex ideas, load working-memory with only important ideas quickly, automating work with AI, and make your ideas distinct and unambiguous.
+Your brain can focus on synthesis, abstraction and other emerging types of reasoning — making it ideal for knowledge workers who want to capture complex ideas, load working-memory with only important thoughts quickly, automating work with AI, and make your ideas distinct and unambiguous.

-A set of idea types and connection types provide a clear structure for representing knowledge, making it easier to express relationships, attributes, and examples in a consistent and understandable way.
+The "ideas" and "connections" thought types create clear structure for representing knowledge, make it easier to express relationships, attributes, and examples in a consistent and understandable way.

-## ideas (the “tokens”)
+## ideas

 *context*